 As such, truth cannot be told, as it inevitably impacts revenues (read: political sponsors, and corporate advertisers).

 The argument put forth by Traditional Media is that the myriad of websites, blogs and independent editorial outlets that exist on the Web have no proven authority, which brings me to my discussion of blogs.

-This is open source journalism.
+This is open-source journalism.
 The internet rewrites the economics of news.

-Blogs typically provide an analytical framework which is accessible to all.
+Blogs typically provide an analytical framework that is accessible to all.
 Each successive posting builds on the framework and provides context.
 If as a user you’re unsure of the context and bias of the writer, you can quite easily read through a sample of posts and form an opinion.

 Where you are a regular reader of a particular blog you will automatically have context.
 This is not so even if you continuously watch CNBC day in day out.
 You still are left with little context.
-With blogs, what happens is that over time as a blog builds it’s data you find yourself with a large information source which you can analyze to see whether the framework is useful or not.
+With blogs, what happens is that over time as a blog builds its data you find yourself with a large information source that you can analyze to see whether the framework is useful or not.
 There are more worthless blogs on the web than there are worthwhile ones, but the context can be easily identified.
 You can then discard what you don’t agree with or care for, and only when a rational, well-thought-out source is found do you pay attention to it.

 Blogs promote independent thinking.
 There exists a feedback mechanism with a blog that is not available in any meaningful fashion with traditional media.